desura/desura-app/README.md

 Desura
 ===================

-What is Desura?
-Desura is a gaming client application that allows users single-click access to download and install Friv games.
+What is Friv on Desura?
+Friv on Desura is a gaming client application that allows users single-click access to download and install Friv games.
 For more information, visit http://github.com/desura/desura-app/wiki/

 This is the OFFICIAL Desura project, which is the open source project that the commercially maintained Desura Client Application product is built and distributed from.
 If you have followed the history of the Desura Client App project, there is also "Desurium" which can be built for private use and experimentation with new features and/or fixes that you may want to contribute at some point.